simplesurance/baur/README.md

   `baur ls --build-status`
 - Build all applications, upload their artifacts and records the results:
   `baur build --upload all`
-- Show informations about an application called `currency-service`:
+- Show information about an application called `currency-service`:
   `baur show currency-service`
 - Show inputs of an application called `claim-service` with their digests:
   `baur inputs --digest claim-server`